2025 Solar Incentives Guide for Milton, MA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC originally covered 30% of the cost of installing solar panels, and has fluctuated slightly over the years between 26-30%.
+The ITC was originally for 30% of the total cost of installing a solar system, although it has fluctuated slightly over the last few years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The cost of installation includes the panels themselves as well as the cost of labor, accessories and equipment.
+The cost of installation includes the panels themselves as well as the cost of equipment, labor and accessories.
 There is no maximum claim amount.
-The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

-Click here to learn more about the new Inflation Reduction Act.
-The easiest way to learn more about how the new Clean Energy Credit will apply to you is to talk with your local Milton solar panel installation expert.
+More information about the new Inflation Reduction Act can be found here.
+The best way to learn more about how the new Clean Energy Credit applies to you is to speak with your local Milton solar panel installers directly.

 State & Local Solar Incentives